Policy objective: Affirmatively furthering fair housing

 The policies highlighted in the exhibit can be used in combination, as illustrated in the following scenario.

-The city’s Assessment of Fair Housing determines that most African American families with children live in racially and ethnically concentrated areas of poverty and other predominantly African American neighborhoods.
+The city’s Assessment of Fair Housing determines that most Black families with children live in racially and ethnically concentrated areas of poverty and other predominantly Black neighborhoods.
 Families using housing choice voucherOfficially known as "Section 8 Housing Choice Voucher".
 It is the largest and most sought after housing program in America.
 Section 8 HCVs are managed by various public housing agencies (most commonly referred to as housing authorities), which falls under the supervision of HUD.
 Program participants typically pay 30% of the rent, and the rest is covered by the HCV.s mainly rent in those neighborhoods, including in existing LIHTC properties, which are disproportionately located in those areas.
 Large areas of the city house very few minority residents.
-The city has small Hispanic and Asian populations, and they are more dispersed throughout the city’s neighborhoods than African Americans.
+The city has small Latinx and Asian populations, and they are more dispersed throughout the city’s neighborhoods than Blacks.

 Two integrated neighborhoods exist in the city.
 One is close to the downtown employment center, the other near a light rail station that has just opened.
 Both neighborhoods are gentrifying rapidly.
 Small multifamily rental properties are being torn down and replaced with new buildings that appeal to young professionals and empty nesters, with high-rents and small unit sizes.
 The existing single-family stock is converting from rental to high-cost homeownership.